The Minority Report

-"The Minority Report" is a 1956 science fiction novella by American writer Philip K. Dick, first published in Fantastic Universe.
+"The Minority Report" is a 1956 science fiction novelette by American writer Philip K. Dick, first published in Fantastic Universe.
 In a future society, three mutants foresee all crime before it occurs.
 Plugged into a great machine, these "precogs" allow a division of the police called Precrime to arrest suspects before they can commit any actual crimes.
 When the head of Precrime, John Anderton, is himself predicted to murder a man whom he has never heard of, Anderton is convinced a great conspiracy is afoot.

-The story reflects many of Philip K. Dick's personal Cold War anxieties, particularly questioning the relationship between authoritarianism and individual autonomy.
+The story reflects many of Philip K. Dick's personal anxieties, particularly questioning the relationship between authoritarianism and individual autonomy.
 Like many stories dealing with knowledge of future events, "The Minority Report" questions the existence of free will.
 The title refers to the dissenting opinion of one of the precogs.

-In 2002, the story was adapted into a film directed by Steven Spielberg and starring Tom Cruise, Colin Farrell, Samantha Morton, and Max von Sydow.
+In 2002, the story was adapted into a film directed by Steven Spielberg, which starred Tom Cruise, Colin Farrell, Samantha Morton, and Max von Sydow.
 Spielberg's film was followed by a series of the same name, which debuted on the Fox Broadcasting Company on September 21, 2015.